sloth-group/.github/profile/README.md

-# 🦥 Sloth Barber
+# 🦥 Sloth Group

-> **Sloth Barber’s private web system — includes web UI and backend web service for booking and shop management.**
+> **Sloth Group’s private web systems — including web UI and backend web services for our lifestyle and retail platforms.**

-Welcome to the **official GitHub Organization** of **Sloth Barber** 💈
+Welcome to the **official GitHub Organization** of **Sloth Group** 💈☕💆‍♂️
-We build modern and smooth digital tools to support our barbershop — from online booking to customer and staff management.
+We build modern and seamless digital solutions for our businesses — from barbershops to cafes and beyond.

 ---